dev-helia/Promptllery/README.md

    JSX: HTML in JS, used to quickly write page structure Tailwind CSS: Quickly design beautiful UI (like Prompt cards, search bar)
-   Vite: Project launcher and packaging tool to enhance development experience 👉 This layer can be painted as the "main stage", and all user interactions occur from here!
+   Vite: Project launcher and packaging tool to enhance development experience 👉 This layer can be painted as the "main stage", and all user interactions occur from here

   - ✅ 2️⃣ State Management & Functional Logic Layer (Frontend Logic Layer)
    useState / useEffect: manage the status of likes, collections, searches, uploads, etc.